semaphoreci/docs/language-go_5bdc5b272c7d3a01757abb91.md

 - [Golang Continuous Integration tutorial][go-tutorial]
 - [Demo project on GitHub][go-demo-project]

-## Supported Go Versions
+## Supported Go versions

-Go 1.10 is the default version in the [Ubuntu1804 VM image][ubuntu1804].
-Go 1.11 and Go 1.12 are supported as well.
-You can change versions with `sem-version`.
-Here is an example of how you can select and use Go 1.11:
+Semaphore supports all versions of Go.
+You have the following options:

+- Linux: Go is available out-of-the-box in the [Ubuntu 18.04 VM image][ubuntu-go].
+- Docker: use [semaphoreci/golang][go-docker-image] or
+  [your own Docker image][docker-env] with the version of Go and other packages that you need.

+Follow the links above for details on currently available language versions and additional tools.

+#### Selecting a Go version on Linux

+The [Linux VM][ubuntu1804] provides multiple versions of Go.
+You can switch between them using the [`sem-version` tool][sem-version].

+For example, in your `semaphore.yml`:

 ``` yaml
 blocks: